stephentaul22/Answering-Business-Questions-in-SQL-Guided-Project-10/README.md

-# Answering-Business-Questions-in-SQL-Guided-Project-10
+# Answering-Business-Questions-in-SQL

-This is a guided project from the Data Analyst in Python Career Path on DataQuest.io.
+This is a guided project, completed from the Data Analyst in Python Career Path on DataQuest.io.